dragonfly-science/dragonfly-website/content/what-we-do/sound-decision-making/content.md

 ---
-title: We enable evidence based policy
+title: Evidence for sound decision-making
-subtitle: |
+subtitle: >
+  We enable evidence based policy.
 Good research and analysis builds consensus between stakeholders, and enables the development of policy that makes best use of available information.
 introductionPerson: richard-yvan
 teaserTitle: Evidence for sound decision-making
 teaserIntro: >